Forest Resources Courses

 For 468 Forest and Plant Pathology (2 cr)

 A survey of plant diseases.
 Emphasis on forest trees and other woody plants.
 Organisms that cause diseases.
 Strategies to minimize negative effects.
 Symbiotic roles of microbes in plants.
 Two hours of lecture, and two hours of lab per week, in addition to multiple field trips (as weather allows) to observe diseases and their effects.
 (Spring only)

 Same as REM 472.
 Current airborne and satellite systems, data acquisition on ground and from remote locations, instrumentation, imagery interpretation and digital analysis, applications for natural resource science and management.
-Two 75-minute kectures and one two-hour lab per week for fourth credit.
+Two 75-minute kectures and one two-hour lab per week.
 Recommended Preparation: Phys 100 or Phys 112.
 This is a cooperative course available to WSU degree-seeking students.

 For 483 Senior Project Presentation (1 cr)

 For 484 Forest Policy and Administration (2 cr)

 Evaluation of land and forest problems and policies in the U.S.; analysis of current conditions and policies; historical development of governmental and private agencies concerned with the administration of forest conservation program.
 Recommended Preparation: FOR 235 and 383.

 For 485 Ecology and Conservation Biology Senior Project (1-3 cr, max 3)

 For 497 (s) Senior Thesis (2-4 cr, max 4)